Azure/azure-sdk/docs/design/python/DesignGuidelines.md

 ## Testing

 * DO use pytest as the test framework

+* DO consider using pytest-asyncio for testing of async code.

 * DO make your scenario tests runnable against live services